Men, do you know how to knit? You might want to start learning

 Knitting and weaving the dreams

 Chullo is part of the daily clothing even for children.
-When fathers knit, they put the dreams into the hat using various designs.
+When fathers knit, they put their dreams into the hat using various designs.
 Girls wear a chullo with frills at the end which resembles Peru’s national flower.

-Simple but happy
+Simple but happy in Taquile Island